Distributed Feedback Control of Multi-Channel Linear Systems: Distributed Observer-Based Certainty Equivalence Control

-\begin{remark} Before proceeding, it is worth noting that while the linear time-invariant controllers can be implemented in a distributed manner, they require ``centralized designs", i.e., designs with the knowledge of all coefficient matrices of the system.
-In view of the fact that centralized designs are implicitly assumed in essentially all decentralized control and distributed control algorithms involving feedback, such as the work in \cite{wang1973stabilization, corfmat1976decentralized}, it is highly unlike, if not impossible, to avoid centralized designs unless very restrictive assumptions are added to the problem formulations.
+\begin{remark} Before proceeding, it is worth noting that while the local agent controllers can be implemented in a distributed manner, they collectively require a centralized design in which all coefficient matrices are constructed using a single centralized design procedure.
+Centralized designs are implicitly assumed in almost all decentralized control and distributed control algorithms involving feedback, such as the work in \cite{wang1973stabilization, corfmat1976decentralized} as well as the work referred to earlier in \cite{Luis,plug}.
+Preliminary efforts have also been made in \cite{Luis,plug} to develop distributed controls relying on distributed designs.
+Whether or not the inevitable complexities and operational limitations introduced by these generalization can lead to practical feedback algorithms which exhibit at least some degree of noise tolerance and robustness to unmodeled dynamics, remains to be seen.
+For sure, in situations where centralized design is acceptable, it is difficult to imagine a situation where one would want to opt for a distributed design.
 Of course there are some distributed algorithms such as those studied in \cite{fullmer2018distributed, mou2015distributed} which do not call for centralized designs, but they are not feedback control algorithms. \end{remark}